chuckcscccl/rustlr/chapterfs.md

 automatically creates a .lex file that returns lexical tokens of type *RawToken* (defined in absLexer.cs).
 Each RawToken carries a string (token_name) that defines the type of the token and a string (token_text) that defines the text of the token.
-The lexer recognizes (unsigned) integers as type "Num".
+The lexer pre-defines a category for (unsigned) integers as token_type "Num".
 Thus the third argument to *valueterminal* is the lexer token type (not to be confused with the terminal_name, which is what the grammar will refer to).
 The last component of a valueterminal declaration is a *function* of type *string -> terminal_type*.
 The *int* function in F\#